What if ‘herd immunity’ is closer than scientists thought? - The Boston Globe

 But all that has changed now, Marcus added: “The general feeling is one of complacency, that somehow we’ve all had it and we’re safe.”

 Is it possible that some of these communities have herd immunity?
-In some clinics, up to 80% of people tested had antibodies to the virus.
+In some clinics, up to 80 percent of people tested had antibodies to the virus.
 The highest prevalence was found among teenage boys.

 Advertisement

 Researchers in Mumbai conducted just such a random household survey, knocking on every fourth door — or, if it was locked, the fifth — and took blood for antibody testing.
 They found a startling disparity between the city’s poorest neighborhoods and its more affluent enclaves.
-Between 51% and 58% of residents in poor areas had antibodies, versus 11% to 17% elsewhere in the city.
+Between 51 percent and 58 percent of residents in poor areas had antibodies, versus 11 percent to 17 percent elsewhere in the city.

-Most researchers are wary of concluding that the hardest-hit neighborhoods of Brooklyn, or even those in blighted areas of Mumbai, have reached herd immunity or will be spared future outbreaks.
+Most researchers are wary of concluding that the hardest-hit neighborhoods of Brooklyn, or even those in Mumbai, have reached herd immunity or will be spared future outbreaks.

 But models like Britton’s hint that it’s not impossible.
-Other researchers have suggested, controversially, that herd immunity can be achieved at rates of immunity as low as 10% or 20% — and that entire countries may already have achieved that goal.
+Other researchers have suggested, controversially, that herd immunity can be achieved at rates of immunity as low as 10 percent or 20 percent — and that entire countries may already have achieved that goal.

-Criticism trailed Sunetra Gupta, a theoretical epidemiologist at Oxford University, after a widely circulated interview in which she said that London and New York may already have reached herd immunity because of variability among people, combined with a theoretical immunity to common cold coronaviruses that may protect against the new one.

-“That could be the explanation for why you don’t see a resurgence in places like New York,” she said.

-Advertisement

-“We are still nowhere near back to normal in our daily behavior,” said Virginia Pitzer, a mathematical epidemiologist at the Yale School of Public Health.
+“We are still nowhere near back to normal in our daily behavior,” said Virginia Pitzer, an epidemiologist at the Yale School of Public Health.
 “To think that we can just stop doing all that and go back to normal and not see a rise in cases I think is wrong, is incorrect.”

 A second wave might also hit groups or neighborhoods that were spared by the first, and still wreak havoc, she said.
-Immunity is a patchwork quilt in New York, for instance: Antibodies were present in 68% of people visiting a clinic in the Corona neighborhood of Queens, for instance, but in just 13% of those tested at a clinic in the Cobble Hill section of Brooklyn.
+Immunity is a patchwork quilt in New York, for instance: Antibodies were present in 68 percent of people visiting a clinic in the Corona neighborhood of Queens, for instance, but in just 13 percent of those tested at a clinic in the Cobble Hill section of Brooklyn.

+Advertisement

-But another group, led by mathematician Gabriela Gomes of the University of Strathclyde in Britain, accounted for variations within a society in its model and found that Belgium, England, Portugal and Spain have herd immunity thresholds in the range of 10% to 20%.
+But another group, led by mathematician Gabriela Gomes of the University of Strathclyde in Britain, accounted for variations within a society in its model and found that Belgium, England, Portugal and Spain have herd immunity thresholds in the range of 10 percent to 20 percent.

 “At least in countries we applied it to, we could never get any signal that herd immunity thresholds are higher,” Gomes said.
 “I think it’s good to have this horizon that it may be just a few more months of pandemic.”

-Other experts urged caution, saying these models are flawed, as all models are, and that they oversimplify conditions on the ground.
+Other specialists urged caution, saying these models are flawed, as all models are, and that they oversimplify conditions on the ground.

-Jeffrey Shaman, an epidemiologist at Columbia University, said it wasn’t clear to him that Gomes’ model offered only one possible solution.
+Jeffrey Shaman, an epidemiologist at Columbia University, said it wasn’t clear to him that Gomes’s model offered only one possible solution.
 And he was suspicious of the big ranges among the four countries.

 “I think we’d be playing with fire if we pretended we’re done with this,” Shaman said.